Korean, Edit

 ○ Can also be absorbed as diglycerides in the small intestine villi

-○ Lipids, glycerol, fat-soluble vitamins, cholesterol, etc., are primarily absorbed through intestinal lymphatics
+○ Lipids, glycerol, fat-soluble vitamins, cholesterol, etc., are primarily absorbed through lacteals

 ○ Serum albumin assists in the movement of fatty acids in the blood